jacobweber/customsearch/searches/README.txt

-	'icon': string; name of 64x64px icon in same directory, to display in search list 'maskIcon': boolean; true to make icon white when selected 'css': string; CSS rules to add to search results 'version': float; only auto-update module if this is defined and lower than latest version Remove this if you're customizing a module, so your changes don't get overwritten.
+	'icon': string; name of 64x64px icon in same directory, to display in search list 'maskIcon': boolean; true to make icon white when selected 'css': string; CSS rules to add to search results 'version': float; only auto-update module if this is defined and less than or equal to than latest version Remove this if you're customizing a module, so your changes don't get overwritten.
 	'customParams': array of objects defining custom preferences settings:
 		'id': string, required; unique identifier